Interpreted Languages: Perl, PHP, Python, Ruby (Sheet Two)

 "/tmp/bardir")

-remove directory and contents use File::Path 'remove_tree';
+remove directory and contents import shutil

 shutil.rmtree('/tmp/foodir')